YoannAsl/tic-tac-toe/README.md

 # Tic Tac Toe

-Play a game of Tic Tac Toe against a computer that uses a recursive minimax algorithm.
+Play a game of Tic Tac Toe against am AI that uses a recursive Minimax algorithm.